sistia01/Giotto-Sphinx-Website/source/gettingstarted.rst

 		.. dropdown:: No

 			Information on how to install a Python package can be found `here`_.
-			Once you have read through the information, :octicon:`arrow-right` proceeed to the next step: Giotto-Specific Python Packages.
+			Once you have read through the information :octicon:`arrow-right` proceeed to the next step: Giotto-Specific Python Packages.

 	.. tab-item:: 2.2: Giotto-Specific Python Packages

-		Have you installed the python modules necessary for Giotto to run?
+		:octicon:`question` **Have you installed the python modules necessary for Giotto to run?**

 		.. dropdown:: Required Modules